Salvadel/soc-homelab-environment/README.md

 | 11 | [TheHive Setup](setup/thehive-setup.md) | TheHive installation, Shuffle integration, and case management configuration |

 ### Projects
-Documented attack simulation and detection exercises performed in the lab.
-Each project includes the attack methodology, Wazuh alerts generated, investigation findings, and incident response documentation.
+Documented projects performed by the SOC-lab, full documentation, photos, and methodologies are listed in the respective project folder.

 | Project | Description |
 |---|---|